Toni77777/awesome-swiftui-libraries/README.md

 [scroll to top](#readme)
 - [FancyScrollView](https://github.com/nerdsupremacist/FancyScrollView) - A SwiftUI ScrollView Designed to imitate the App Store and Apple Music ScrollViews (with or without a Parallax Header)
 - [SwiftUITrackableScrollView](https://github.com/maxnatchanon/trackable-scroll-view) - A SwiftUI custom scroll view with content offset binding
+- [ScrollViewIfNeeded](https://github.com/dkk/ScrollViewIfNeeded) - A SwiftUI ScrollView that only scrolls if the content doesn't fit in the View

 ## Shapes
 [scroll to top](#readme)